Calabanga: History

 In 1578 when the head Mission of Quipayo was established, Calabanga was only a visita or barrio.
-At that time, the place had vast forests and swamps and an abundance of wildlife such as monkeys, wild chickens, and forest lizard.
+At that time, the place had vast forests and swamps and an abundance of wildlife.
 Others say, it derived its name from the Bicol word “Calabangan”, the plural term of “labang” or “litag”, meaning a kind of snare for catching wild animals.
 Another legend says that Calabanga originated from the word “Calagbangan” meaning the wide, long, and straight street spanning from the church through the poblacion, east to west, called locally as “calabaan” or “calacbangan”.

 Calabanga became known with 400 tributes.
 On July 15, 1749, it was separated from Quipayo by virtue of the approval of Don Fray Joan de Arechera, Bishop Elect of Nueva Segovia of the Commissary of the King, in the petition signed & filed by 37 Calabangueños on April 28, 1749, for town to be conveniently administered.

 There were 2 visitas, visita de Cagapad and visita de hinarijan and 12 barrios.
 The barrios were san Antonio, San Vicente, Santa Catalina, Nuestra Señora de Salud, San Lucas, San Miguel, Santa Isabel, Nuestra Señora del Carmen, San Roque, San Pablo, San Jose (now Balongay) and Belen.

-Calabanga is one of the municipalities of the province of Camarines Sur and a member of the Metro Naga Development Council.
-With its fishing grounds and the vast agricultural area, it is a major supplier of fish and other marine products and prime agricultural products in the province as well as in Metro Manila.

 Quipayo or Calabanga used to own Tinambak (Tinambac), Masirum (Siruma), Bombon, Magarao, Cabusao, and Piglabanan (Libmanan).
 Libmanan is the oldest that was established in 1580 while Bombon was the last being separated which was created in 1949.

-Cityhood

-Attaining a steady progress through time, the fishing town is now preparing to be the next chartered city in the province of Camarines Sur.
-This is through the Executive Order No. 25, Series of 2021 on October 25, 2021, which created the "Calabanga Cityhood Committee" headed by Mayor Eduardo A. Severo.
-Calabanga will be known as "The sardine capital of Bicol".
-If so Calabanga will be the 4th city in Camarines Sur after Naga, Iriga and Pili.

 Geography

+Calabanga has a land area of 16380 ha, which constitutes 3.1% of the Camarines Sur's land area.
 It is bounded on the west by the Bicol River and beyond the municipality of Cabusao; on the south by the municipality of Bombon and Naga City; on the east by the forest lands of Mount Isarog, the Tigman River and each tributary forming the natural boundary and beyond the municipality of Tinambac; on the north by the fishing grounds of San Miguel Bay, and beyond, the municipalities of Sipocot, Basud and Mercedes.

-Calabanga is divided into six areas: